Matus-Dubrava/aws/S3/README.md

 Immediate consistency - read after write for PUTS operarion.
 This means that when we upload a new file to S3 and try to read that file rigth after, what we get back will be the newly uploaded file.

 Eventual consistency for overwrites - PUTS and DELETES - when we modify an existing file, such operation can take a certain amount of time because S3 is spread across multiple availability zones (it will take some tome to propagate changes) so we get either the updated or old file content when we try to read it immediatelly after we have performed some update operation.
 Eventual consistency means that it will be consistent, eventually.

+# Key Value Storage

+S3 is Object based where the object has these properties.

+-   **key** - this is simply the name of the object
+-   **value** - this is simply the data and it is made up of sequence of bytes
+-   **version ID** - important for versioning
+-   **metadata** data about data that we are storing
+-   **subresources**
+    -   Access Control Lists
+    -   Torrent

+# Properties

+-   built fir 99.99% availability for the S3 platform
+-   Amazon guarantees 99.9% availability
+-   Amazin guarantees 99.999999999 durability for S3 information (11 x 9)
+-   Tiered Storage Available
+-   Lifecycle Management
+-   Versioning
+-   Encryption
+-   Secure your data using Access Control Lists and Bucket policies

+# Storage Tiers

+-   **S3 standard**: 99.99% availability, 99.999999999% durability, stored redundantly across multiple devices in multiple facilities and is designed to sustain the loss of 2 facilities concurrently.

+-   **S3 - IA** (Infrequently Accessed): For data that is accessed less frequently but still requires rapid access when needed.
+Lower fee than S3 but we are being charged a retrieval fee.
+    Has the same availability and durability as the **S3 standard** tier.

+-   **S3 One Zone - IA**: the same as above but for lower price and less data resilience because as the title suggests, the data is stored only in one availability zone

+-   **Glacier** very cheap data storage, used for data archival only.
+There are 3 types of Glacier storage - **expedited**, **standard** and **bulk**.
+Expedited data retrieval takes some minutes, Standard takes 3 - 5 hours and Bulk takes 5- 12 hours.